 - The realities referred to by ‘basic’ and ‘surplus’ are not mutually defined and related systematically and functionally in other essays the way they are in this Essay.

-- The set of definitions generated by this analysis are achieved independently of concepts of value theory, of postulates regarding value, and of deductions concerning scarce objects with alternative uses.
+- The set of definitions generated by this analysis are achieved independently of a) concepts of value theory, b) postulates regarding value, and c) deductions concerning scarce objects with alternative uses.

 - After reading Brian Loasby’s ‘Hypothesis and Paradigm in the theory of the Firm,’ … which applied to issues in economics Thomas Kuhn’s distinction in the Structure of Scientific Revolutions between scientific theories or hypotheses and paradigms, … Lonergan began to think of himself as working out a new paradigm for economics.